LiveUser/raw_scanner/README.md

 ## What is this?

 A package to scan barcodes(QR codes and others) in a simplified manner.
-It's a wrapper around tools rather than a personal project coded from scratch.
+It's a wrapper around libraries rather than a personal project coded from scratch.

-## Why did I make it?
+## Why did I make this?

 Simplified flutter packages for scanning QR codes that I could find didn't work, the others were too time consuming to get them  to work, so I took the best among them and tried to simplify it.